ChristianChimi/R-Health-Expenditure/README.md

   - The ARIMA model was then used to forecast future expenditure trends for 2023.

 ## **Key Insights**
 - 2015 Healthcare Expenditure: The analysis revealed significant disparities in healthcare spending across countries, with the top 20 countries displaying the highest healthcare expenditure in 2015.
-This insight can guide policy discussions on resource allocation.
-- Healthcare Trends: Trends in healthcare spending for Italy and France were analyzed, showing how expenditures have evolved over time, which can be valuable for long-term budget planning and healthcare policy decisions.
+- Healthcare Trends: Trends in healthcare spending for Italy and France were analyzed, showing how expenditures have evolved over time.
 - Expenditure Distribution: Descriptive statistics revealed a skewed distribution in healthcare expenditure, with a few countries spending disproportionately more than others, while the majority spent relatively little.
-- Forecasting 2023: The ARIMA model forecasted healthcare expenditure for 2023, showing expected trends and highlighting potential future challenges or areas where healthcare funding might need to be adjusted.
+- Forecasting 2023: The ARIMA model forecasted healthcare expenditure for 2023, showing expected trends and highlighting potential future challenges.

 ## **Technologies Used**
 - **Python**, **Pandas**, **R**